TechnicJelle/GPUForBeginners/docs/chapter03/README.md

 };
 ```

-Secondly, we need to say where we want to upload _to_.
+Secondly, we need to define where we want to upload _to_.
 Of course this is our Vertex Buffer:

 ```c++